datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/ClassicToCoreGraphMigration.md

 ```
 g.V(software).in() //ERROR
 ```
-Native Engine will tell you what index you need to create to allow this traversal in the error message.
+Core Engine will tell you what index you need to create to allow this traversal in the error message.
 Cut and paste the index schema statement to execute and create the index:
 ```
 One or more indexes are required to execute the traversal: g.V().hasLabel("software").has("name","studio").in()